OekoJ/softwarefootprint/README.md

 example: python softwarefootprint.py firefox 60

 The software to be examined must be started in a second terminal window (or in some other way) or must already be running.
-The programme terminates as soon as CMDNAME no longer appears in the process statistics or by cancelling the script with ctrl-c.
+The program terminates as soon as CMDNAME no longer appears in the process statistics or by cancelling the script with ctrl-c.

 # example loads (python)